aiegoo/documentation/pages/product2/p2_sample1.md

 If the authentication was successful you will see the following message confirming that your identity was successfully verified.
 ![image](https://user-images.githubusercontent.com/42961200/151567261-1d686bc1-c5e5-4be1-92f5-f92ccbdff5ed.png)

-If you have any troubles at this step - make sure you have your  and your email and password are correct.
+If you have any troubles at this step - make sure you have your skdy-drones Cloud and your email and password are correct.
 Click Claim Ownership of this AIRLink.
 If successful – you should see the following confirmation message:
 ![image](https://user-images.githubusercontent.com/42961200/151567304-09656d78-5ff8-4c1f-8ca3-73005815edd3.png)

 You can click the button to return to the main dashboard.
-CONGRATULATIONS!
+{{site.data.alerts.callout_note}}CONGRATULATIONS!
 Your AIRLink has been successfully set up and now you can proceed to its configuration for your vehicle.
 We recommend to use SmartAP GCS for the initial vehicle configuration setup.
 Later you can use Sky-Drones Cloud web services for real time flight monitoring and control.
-Your AIRLink is already available in your Sky-Drones Cloud account.
+Your AIRLink is already available in your Sky-Drones Cloud account.{{site.data.alerts.end}}

 ### Connect via SmartAP GCS
 1. Open SmartAP GCS app